Go the Fuck to Sleep: Summary

-Go the Fuck to Sleep is written in the style of classic children's bedtime stories, but geared towards exasperated parents rather than children.
-The narrator tries to coax his child to sleep to by pointing out other creatures, such as cats, whales, and eagles, that have already gone to bed.
-As the book progresses, the narrator begins to despair about his parenting skills before finally falling asleep himself.
-He awakens to find his child peacefully sleeping, then quietly exits to watch a film with his spouse.
-Unfortunately, a beep from the microwave jolts the child awake.
+A father desperately tries to get his child to sleep by using imagery of various creatures going to bed, such as cats, whales, eagles, and lions.
+As the book progresses, the father becomes more and more upset, even decrying himself as a parent, before falling asleep himself.
+When he awakens, he finds his child peacefully sleeping and quietly exits to watch a film with his wife.
+Unfortunately, a beep from the microwave jolts the child awake, and the cycle begins again.

 Publication history

 Go the Fuck to Sleep was subject to an unintended viral marketing campaign after PDF copies of the book, presumably from advance copies sent to booksellers, were distributed via email.
 While the book was originally scheduled for release in October 2011, by the end of April the book had hit No. 2 on Amazon.com's bestseller list, and by May 12 the book was No. 1.
 In the meantime, the publishing date was moved up to June, and the publisher increased its first printing to 150,000 copies.
 Akashic, which acknowledged the importance of social media in popularizing the book ("it's a miracle from the heavens for us"), is trying to prevent copyright infringement of the book.
 The book's title on the cover had the letters "uc" in the word "fuck" hidden by a full moon, while the book's text includes the full word.
 The rights for the United Kingdom and the Commonwealth were acquired by Canongate.
 The film rights have been optioned by Fox 2000.

 The audiobook company Audible.com published an audiobook version of Go the Fuck to Sleep, narrated by Samuel L. Jackson.
 The CD's total running time is just over 7 minutes, which includes an unabridged reading of the book by Jackson, a brief introductory monologue by Jackson explaining why he decided to record the book, and approximately 2 minutes' worth of introductory and legal matter (spoken copyright notice, etc.).
 The actual reading of the manuscript by Jackson runs approximately 4 1/2 minutes.
 It was a finalist for the 2012 Audie Award for Audiobook of the Year and Audie Award for Humor.

 The book was translated into many other languages, and in February 2014, it was announced on Facebook and in other sources the book would receive a translation into Jamaican patois, entitled Go de Rass to Sleep.